Kewings/TestDataCollect/Readme.md

 1. Create a database with root in Mysql

-2. Replace this username and password in CreateDB.php.
+2. Replace this username and password in Define.php.
 (Also Database name)

 3. Visit localhost\CreateDB.php, it will start to create tables.